rit-construct-makerspace/access-control-documentation/docs/ACS Hardware/Hardware Standards/Enumeration.md

 The standard method of enumeration is by ID Collision.
 This enumeration scheme takes advantage of the natural CAN arbitration.

 To begin this process, the Core sends the *Coll-Enum* message, targeted at 0x00.
-Upon receiving this message, all devices in the network begin attempting to transmit a CAN message containing their full unique ID and device priority, with the message ID as the 29 LSBs of the ID.
+Upon receiving this message, all devices in the network begin attempting to transmit a CAN message containing their full unique ID in the first 8 bytes, and device priority as the 9th byte, with the message ID as the 29 LSBs of the ID.
 If a collision occurs, the higher-number ID will lose arbitration and attempt again later.
 The Core will keep track of the incoming full IDs, to use in the next step.
 Once sufficient quiet time has passed, the Core can assume every device has sent their ID.

 ## Targeted ID Enumeration